EroAuditore/library/README.md

 # Library

-Library app allows users to manage books in thier books collections.
+Library app allows users to manage books in their books collections.
 Users can enter the title, name of author, number of pages of the books and can mark these as either read or not-read.

 ![Library](https://user-images.githubusercontent.com/68709712/123011091-a56d4180-d374-11eb-8b2d-6fb8902b5a42.png)